smol-ai/GodMode/README.md

 - i need a new set of icons for the images
 - better styling for the window? maybe normalize the bard window to the openai dimensions?
-- switch the superprompt from an input to a textarea... but make it easy to submit - by cmd + enter?